unoplatform/uno/doc/articles/guides/silverlight-migration/04-migrate-home-page-xaml-and-styles.md

     </Style>
     ```

-    Save the resource and the designer should now display the rectangle background and the approrpiate foreground text color.
+    Save the resource and the designer should now display the rectangle background and the appropriate foreground text color.

 ## Adding the images